RDokht/Seismology/README.md

 The current repository includes the following scripts and modules:

 1. get_response_SACPZs.jl
-This function extracts the instrument response information from a SAC Poles and Zeros response file for a given DateTime.
+...This function extracts the instrument response information from a SAC Poles and Zeros response file for a given DateTime.

 2. removeIR.jl
-This function deconvolve the instrument response from the input trace(s) using the SAC Poles and Zeros of instrument response.
+..This function deconvolve the instrument response from the input trace(s) using the SAC Poles and Zeros of instrument response.

 3. SubModules.jl
 This module includes the following functions: